People who were charged "returned payment" or "insufficient fund" fees in connection with their Shell Saver or Nordstrom debit cards.

 What's Going On?

-Attorneys working with ClassAction.org are investigating whether consumers are incurring unnecessary fees with these so-called debit cards – and if so, whether class action lawsuits can be filed.
+Attorneys have been investigating whether consumers are incurring unnecessary fees with these so-called debit cards – and if so, whether class action lawsuits can be filed.

 What Started this Investigation?

 Target was sued over claims that transactions made with its store debit card take days to process, causing some shoppers to incur returned payment and/or overdraft fees.
 Attorneys suspect that debit cards offered by Shell and Nordstrom may come with similar problems.

 Attorneys have been speaking with anyone who was charged returned payment, insufficient fund or overdraft fees in connection with their Shell or Nordstrom debit cards.

 The attorneys are investigating whether class action lawsuits can be filed against the companies for potentially misleading shoppers into signing up for debit cards that function nothing like traditional debit cards – and instead, come with a host of problems.

 Attorneys have reason to suspect that these “debit” cards do not allow for the immediate withdrawal of funds.
 Instead, transactions can take days to process – and, for some consumers, this may mean that their checking accounts no longer have enough money to cover the purchase.
 As a result, they may be charged insufficient fund fees from both the store and their bank.

 If you had these problems with your Nordstrom or Shell Saver debit card, we want to hear from you.

 Fill out the form on this page and tell us what happened.
 Any information you can offer may be helpful in getting a class action lawsuit started – and potentially helping shoppers get their money back for fees.